Resources

 African vertebrates

-The Center for Macroecology's database of Western Palearctic birds migrating within Africa.
+Database of Western Palearctic birds migrating within Africa.
 This database is intended to be used for guiding conservation decisions.

 African Migrants